CarmackMo/LightweightGameEngine/README.md

     + **Cons**
         - **Global state**: Changes made to the singleton instance can affect other parts of the application, leading to potential coupling and unexpected behavior.
 Making the code harder to test and maintain.
         - **Thread safety**: In a multi-threaded environment, special care must be taken to ensure that the singleton is thread-safe to avoid race conditions and data inconsistencies.
-        - **Dependency management**: As the singleton instance is often accessed directly instead of through interfaces or dependency injection, it will be difficult to manage dependencies and introduce coupling between classes
+        - **Dependency management**: As the singleton instance is often accessed directly instead of through interfaces or dependency injection, it will be difficult to manage dependencies and introduce coupling between classes.

 + ### Instruction